CyberT33N/mongodb-cheat-sheet/README.md

 ## write concern (https://docs.mongodb.com/manual/reference/write-concern/)
 -
-- Not defined write concern will be always 1.
+- Not defined write concern will be always "1".
 This means the data will be only written to 1 primary node (database)
+- If set to "0" it means it does not request a result of the write process.
+"Fire-and-forget".
+This is usefully when you want the fastest possible write process and do not care if some data gets lost.
+As example for real time monoitoring operations.
 - If set to "majority" it will wait until the data gets replicated to a secondary node.
 The secondary node send the result back to the primary and the primary back to the client. (https://docs.mongodb.com/manual/reference/write-concern/#writeconcern.%22majority%22)
 ```javascript
 const ar = [